Hofstra Pride men's basketball: Rivalries

 Besides in-conference rivalries, Hofstra has a local rivalry with SUNY Stony Brook.
-Hofstra and Stony Brook are the only two NCAA Division I programs on Long Island outside of New York City (there are three universities with Division I programs in the New York City portion of Long Island: LIU and St. Francis in Brooklyn and St. John's in Queens).
+Hofstra and Stony Brook are the only two NCAA Division I programs on Long Island outside of New York City (there are two universities with Division I programs in the New York City portion of Long Island: LIU in Brooklyn and St. John's in Queens).
 This rivalry is often referred to as the Battle of Long Island, in reference to the historical Battle of Long Island in 1776.
 Hofstra leads the rivalry 20–4 all time.

 Postseason results

-NCAA Division I Tournament results
+NCAA Division I tournament results

 The Pride have appeared in the NCAA Division I men's basketball tournament four times.
 Their combined record is 0–4.

-The team earned their fifth appearance in the 2020 tournament, which was ultimately canceled due to the COVID-19 pandemic.
+The team earned an automatic berth to the 2020 NCAA tournament by winning the CAA conference tournament, but that year's NCAA tournament was ultimately canceled due to the COVID-19 pandemic.

-NCAA Division II Tournament results
+NCAA Division II tournament results

 The Pride have appeared in the NCAA Division II men's basketball tournament three times.
 Their combined record is 5–4.